ariadne-cps/ariadne/doc/smt_solver_design.md

 - `UNSAT` is exact: validated pruning/range exclusion has ruled out the original query.
-- `EPSILON_SAT` is certified: the returned DP witness box is validated against the epsilon-relaxed constraints.
+- `EPSILON_SAT` normally carries a box validated against the epsilon-relaxed constraints.
+At the DP representation boundary, the explicit dReal-style non-bisectable fallback may instead return operational `EPSILON_SAT`; this is recorded by `dp_resolution_fallback_boxes`.
-- `UNKNOWN` is permitted for explicit resource exhaustion and for **DP-resolution exhaustion**, where search has reached the representable DP boundary without either proof.
+- `UNKNOWN` is reserved for explicit resource exhaustion.
+DP-resolution exhaustion is not a public UNKNOWN condition.
-- A two-outcome epsilon-completeness claim may only be made for a query class for which the DP evaluator is known to provide enough resolution before the representable search boundary.
-There is currently no formula-independent positive lower bound on epsilon that establishes this for the full supported nonlinear/transcendental language: rounding error also depends on expression structure, scale and intermediate values.

 A global rule such as `epsilon >= 1e-12` is therefore not a rigorous completeness contract.
 Expressions with large intermediate magnitudes,